lamini-ai/docs-to-qa/README.md

 ```

 ### Your own prompt
 Have a specific style you’d like the LLM to follow?
-You can prompt the model using the below:
+You can prompt-engineer the LLM and override the default prompts, as follows:

 ```bash
 ./generate-questions.sh